Understanding IQ, EQ, SQ, AQ: The Different Types of Intelligence

-For centuries, a person’s intelligence or academic abilities were measured with a standardised IQ test.
+For centuries, a person's intelligence or academic abilities were measured with a standardised IQ test.
 The higher a person scored on the test the more academically capable they were perceived to be.
-Organisations like MENSA were formed with exclusive membership being granted to adults and children who displayed very high IQ levels
+Organisations like MENSA were formed with exclusive membership being granted to adults and children who displayed very high IQ levels.

-In his book, Frames of Mind, Howard Garner challenges the notion that intelligence is a single yardstick on which to measure a person’s abilities and chances of future success.
-Over the last few decades, other researchers and psychologists have followed suit and also identified alternative ways to measure intelligence that doesn’t only focus on academic abilities.
+In his book, Frames of Mind, Howard Gardner challenges the notion that intelligence is a single yardstick on which to measure a person's abilities and chances of future success.
+Over the last few decades, other researchers and psychologists have followed suit and also identified alternative ways to measure intelligence that doesn't only focus on academic abilities.

-There are four types of intelligence that are commonly used today;
+There are four types of intelligence that are commonly used today:

 • Intelligence Quotient (IQ)